anyLogistix

 • Duration (days) — the length of the recovery period in days.

-As you can see, the service level dropped below the specified Failure service level on the 81st day of simulation, and never recovered.
+As you can see, the service level dropped below the specified Failure service level 15 times.
+The last time occurred on 334th day, and the service level did not recover after that.

 In the same way analyze the data on total cost, revenue, profit, etc., which is available in the corresponding pages below the currently open Events and Recovery.